minimal/facebook-hacker-cup/findmin/README.md

 # findmin

-Runs the input data file (20 cases) in about 12 seconds on and i5/i7
+Runs the input data file (20 cases) in about 12 seconds on an i5/i7

 ## Usage